Orna Ross

 Orna Ross is the pen name of Aine McCarthy, born 1960.
-She is an Irish author, former literary agent, blogger and an advocate for creativism.
-She is the founder of the Alliance for Independent Authors, a professional association for authors who self-publish their work, and has been named one of the top 100 most influential people in publishing by The Bookseller, the UK publishing trade magazine.
+She is an Irish author, former university teacher and advocate for creativism.
+She is the founder of the Alliance of Independent Authors, a professional association for authors who self-publish their work, and has been named one of the top 100 most influential people in publishing by The Bookseller, the UK publishing trade magazine.

 Early life

 Ross was born in Waterford, Ireland and was raised in Murrintown, County Wexford.
 She attended Murrintown National School and the Loreto Convent Wexford.
 She completed two degrees at the University College Dublin, including a Bachelor's degree in English Literature and a Master’s Degree in Women’s Studies.
 She also worked for some years as a lecturer in culture and creativity studies at UCD, teaching a groundbreaking Creative & Imaginative Practice course that forms the basis of her Go Creative! book series.

 She is related to author and historian Nicholas Furlong as well as director of Tandem Press Paula Panczenko.